 Sadly Robin died on the night 4/5th October 2017, Simon Haig says it was peaceful and that Anne was with him when he went.
 The throat cancer was responding but in Robin's words "I must have backed over a nun somewhere" since it turned out he also had rectal cancer.
 Again he was positive taking the view that being treated for one cancer they had caught the other before it spread too far.

-There will be no funeral as apparently Robin just wanted to go without any fuss, so all those of us who knew him can do is remember a chap who fought a lot of demons in his life and was always on the up side of the curve.
-For me a fond memory is the Winter Gardens at Cleethorpes when Robin reckoned he didn't merit a place in the set for a ceildh spot and I did.
+There was no funeral as apparently Robin just wanted to go without any fuss, so all those of us who knew him can do is remember a chap who fought a lot of demons in his life and was always on the up side of the curve.
+For me a fond memory is the Winter Gardens at Cleethorpes when Robin reckoned he didn't merit a place in the set for a ceildh spot and I said he did.
 Like I always said it's not about being the best dancer it's about being part of a team and Robin was always part of the team.
-My accolade from the audience is "I love watching Wakefield because you always look happy in each others company".
+My accolade from an audience is "I love watching Wakefield because you always look happy in each others company".
 So gone but never forgotten my friend Robin.
 Some time later Bennie came up with a drawing of his dad done by one of the other team stalwarts Ken Martin.
 "You can tell it's my dad; even from the back.
 The pigtails a real give away!"

 Peter Bentley.
 The elegant and courteous Peter, with a dress sense that made the rest of us feel generally scruffy.
 Peter numbered amongst his claims to fame the fact that he was responsible for the dying of Jimmy Savilles hair in a tartan pattern.
 With the benefit of hindsight perhaps this is not such a notable claim after all.